Living Costs, Discounts, Budgeting & Debt Advice

 - Budgeting is a necessary skill for all students – in an ideal world you would balance your expenditure against your income.
 The headings in these tables can help you work out your own expenditure.
 See the Budgeting section below for some tips.

-- Although in the past a TV Licence was only required if you watch or record programmes on any channel as they are being shown on TV or live on an online service, from 1 September 2016 you will also need to be covered by a TV Licence to download or watch BBC programmes on demand, including catch up TV, on BBC iPlayer.
+- Although in the past a TV Licence was only required if you watch or record programmes on any channel as they are being shown on TV or live on an online service, from 1 September 2016 you now also need to be covered by a TV Licence to download or watch BBC programmes on demand, including catch up TV, on BBC iPlayer.
 See the TV Licensing website.

 In the Living Costs section above, you will see that it is very likely that there will be a considerable gap between any funding you may receive and your living costs.